zhad3/zrenderer/README.md

             --enableShadow Draw shadow underneath the sprite.
 Default: true --singleframes Generate single frames of an animation.
 Default: false --enableUniqueFilenames If enabled the output filenames will be the checksum of input parameters.
 This will ensure that each request creates a filename that is unique to the input parameters and no overlapping for the same job occurs.
 Default: false
+     --returnExistingFiles Whether to return already existing sprites (true) or always re-render it (false).
+You should only use this option in conjuction with 'enableUniqueFilenames=true'.
+Default: false
+                  --canvas Sets a canvas onto which the sprite should be rendered.
+The canvas requires two options: its size and an origin point inside the canvas where the sprite should be placed.
+The format is as following: \<width>x\<height>±\<x>±\<y>.
+An origin point of +0+0 is equal to the top left corner.
+Example: 200x250+100+125.
+This would create a canvas and place the sprite in the center.
+Default:
                    --hosts Hostnames of the server.
 Can contain multiple comma separated values.
 Default: localhost --port Port of the server.
 Default: 11011 --logfile Log file to write to.
 E.g. /var/log/zrenderer.log.
 Leaving it empty will log to stdout.
 Default: